Crosley vs Audio-Technica UK 2026 | £90 vs £120 Compared

 Don't throw out your records.
 Damage happens gradually.
 A few dozen plays on a Crosley won't ruin a record.

 Upgrade when you can.
 The sooner you switch to a proper turntable, the more life your collection retains.
+Our vinyl care guide covers how to look after your records once you've got decent equipment.

 Don't buy more records until you upgrade.
 Every new record you play on a Crosley starts its wear journey immediately.